-The eruption cycles of Katla volcano have always commanded great attention and respect from the Icelandic people.
+The eruption cycles of Katla, one of the volcanoes in Iceland, have always commanded great attention and respect from the Icelandic people.
 Nowadays, Icelandic and overseas volcanologists and earth scientists are monitoring Katla like never before.

 Katla is a large subglacial volcano in southern Iceland.
 It’s located underneath Mýrdalsjökull glacier north ofVík í Mýrdalvillage.